ap16150/dopplersubscription/README.md

-# dopplersignup
+# doppler subscription page
-Doppler Sign Up Page
+Doppler subscriptions page that will inventually host the doppler website